Causes, incidence, and risk factors

 - Taking supplements containing nicotinamide

-- Undergoing psychiatric treatment, such as the use of antidepressants or mood stabilizers, if mood swings or psychiatric problems occur
+- Undergoing mental health treatment, such as taking antidepressants or mood stabilizers, if mood swings or other mental health problems occur

 Most people with this disorder can expect to live a normal life with no disability.
 Rarely, there have been reports of severe nervous system disease and even deaths in families with this disorder.